Effective Range Expansion with the Left-Hand Cut: Higher Order Improvements: Introduction

-The Yukawa potential, a finite-range yet long-range potential, is commonly encountered in various fields of quantum physics when the force carrier is massive (see Fig.~\ref{fig:feyndiag}).
+A prototypical example illustrating this limitation is provided by the Yukawa potential.
+The Yukawa potential, a finite-range yet long-range potential\footnote{In the context of this work, ``short-range'' refers to the range that cannot be effectively probed within the energy region of interest.
+In effective field theory, such contributions are contained in contact terms, which are zero-range and yield $\delta^{(3)}(\vec{r\,})$ potentials.
+We use ``long-range'' to refer to the interaction due to the exchange of a particle that has a finite mass and needs to be treated as an explicit degrees of freedom.
+Such one-particle exchange leads to a Yukawa potential of the form $\propto e^{-mr}/r$.
+Because the Yukawa potential decays exponentially, it is thus described as a finite-range yet long-range (compared with the contact term) potential.}, is commonly encountered in various fields of quantum physics when the force carrier is massive (see Fig.~\ref{fig:feyndiag}).
 When the exchanged particle is light (in the $t$-channel) or nearly on shell due to the specific mass configuration of the scattering process (in the $u$-channel), it generates such a finite-range but long-range force.
 Here, ``long-range'' is defined relative to the next neglected shorter-range scale, such as the inverse momentum scale associated with the closest coupled channel or the inverse mass scale of a heavier particle that can also be exchanged.
-This long-range force introduces a near-threshold singularity in the energy plane, specifically a logarithmic singularity as a branch point of a left-hand cut (lhc).
+This long-range force introduces a near-threshold singularity in the energy plane, specifically a logarithmic singularity as a branch point of a lhc.
 Consequently, the convergence radius of Eq.~\eqref{eq:ere0} is limited by the lhc branch point.
 In fact, the situation can be even more severe: due to the interplay between short-range and long-range forces, an amplitude zero may appear between the lhc and the threshold, further reducing the convergence radius of Eq.~\eqref{eq:ere0}~\cite{Zhang:2023wdz, Du:2023hlu, Du:2024gzw}.
 This limitation becomes particularly acute in the analysis of lattice QCD data, where finite-volume energy levels may lie below the lhc branch point.
 A direct application of the traditional ERE~\eqref{eq:ere0} can distort the extracted phase shifts and pole structures~\cite{Du:2023hlu, Dawid:2023jrj,Meng:2023bmz}.

 To systematically incorporate the influence of such lhc effects, a generalized parameterization that explicitly accounts for the lhc was recently proposed in Ref.~\cite{Du:2024gzw}: